2024 Best Finance & Financial Management Schools in West Virginia

 If you pursue a degree in finance & financial management, you won't be alone.
 The field of study is the #14 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Finance & Financial Management Schools in West Virginia ranking.
-Combined, these schools handed out 206 degrees in finance & financial management to qualified students.
+When you put them all together, these colleges and universities awarded 206 degrees in finance & financial management during the 2021-2022 academic year.

 Since the program you select can have a significant impact on your future, we've developed a number of rankings, including this Best Finance & Financial Management Schools in West Virginia list, to help you choose the best school for you.